Best Products UK

 Very Good

-The 2026 Dripex spin bike is the dark-horse choice reviewers have started recommending as a JLL IC300 alternative under £400.
+The 2026 Dripex spin bike is the dark-horse choice reviewers have started recommending as a JLL IC300 alternative at the budget-to-mid-range tier.
 Magnetic resistance, super-quiet drive, LCD display, and a 130kg max user weight.
-Stuff describe it as 'the indoor bike that punches above its £369 price tag'.
+Stuff and other UK reviewers describe it as the indoor bike that punches above its price tag.
 Build is plastic-and-steel rather than full-steel, and the frame footprint is smaller — so it suits flats more than dedicated home gyms.

 Why we love it